Santiago de Chile Travel Guide

 Once the house of Pablo Neruda, famed Chilean poet and Nobel Prize of Literature, today La Chascona is a must-visit museum offering a glimpse into the writer’s life.
-The house was built in honor of Matilde Urrutia, Pablo’s secret red-headed lover.
+The house was built in honour of Matilde Urrutia, Pablo’s secret red-headed lover.
 (Chascona means messy hair.)
 As a bonus, there are fantastic views of Santiago from the museum’s top floor.
 Another top Santiago tourist attraction gives tribute to famed Chilean writer Gabriela Mistral—the first Latin American woman to win the Nobel Prize in Literature.
 The Gabriela Mistral Center (GAM) is a cultural and performing arts centre featuring rotating exhibitions from notable Chilean artists and photographers, along with thought-provoking workshops, talks, and performances.
 The architecture and history of the unique building (once the symbolic seat of Salvador Allende’s government) is worth a visit in and of itself.

 Santiago’s unique positioning between the Andes and the Pacific means you can enjoy day trips to both the coast and the mountains.
 When the beach is calling, head to Valparaiso, a port city less than two hours from Santiago.
 Valparaiso is famed for its quaint colourful homes that dot the hillsides, along with iconic funiculars that provide both scenic tours and practical public transportation.
 Sunbathe on the beach, discover European architecture around Plaza Sotomayor, or soak in the exquisite Pacific views from another of Pablo Neruda’s homes, La Sebastiana.
 For mountains, there’s the Aconcagua Natural Reserve.
 Though technically located in Mendoza Province, Argentina, Andes Wind offers unparalleled day trips from Santiago to view the south face of Aconcagua—the highest mountain in the Americas and one of the famed Seven Summits.